New Jersey Meadowlands

-New Jersey Meadowlands, also known as the Hackensack Meadowlands after the primary river flowing through it, is a general name for the large ecosystem of wetlands in northeastern New Jersey in the United States, a few miles to the west of New York City.
-In the 20th century, much of the Meadowlands area was urbanized, and it became known for being the site of large landfills and decades of environmental abuse.
-A variety of projects are underway to restore and conserve the remaining ecological resources in the Meadowlands.
+New Jersey Meadowlands, also known as the Hackensack Meadowlands after the primary river flowing through it, is a general name for a large ecosystem of wetlands in northeastern New Jersey in the United States, a few miles to the west of New York City.
+During the 20th century, much of the Meadowlands area was urbanized, and it became known for being the site of large landfills and decades of environmental abuse.
+A variety of projects began in the late 20th century to restore and conserve the remaining ecological resources in the Meadowlands.

 Geography

 The Meadowlands stretch mainly along the terminus of the Hackensack and Passaic Rivers as they flow into Newark Bay; tributaries of the Hackensack include Mill Creek, Berrys Creek, and Overpeck Creek.
-The Meadowlands consist of roughly 8,400 acres (34 km2) of open, undeveloped space in addition to developed areas that had been part of the natural wetlands which were heavily developed by H. Bert Mack and M. Bolero in the 1960s.
-The area includes portions of Kearny, Jersey City, North Arlington, Secaucus, Lyndhurst, Rutherford, East Rutherford, Carlstadt, North Bergen, Moonachie, Ridgefield, South Hackensack, Teaneck, and Little Ferry.
+The present Meadowlands consist of roughly 8,400 acres (34 km2) of open, undeveloped space in addition to developed areas that had been part of the natural wetlands which were heavily developed by H. Bert Mack and M. Bolero in the 1960s.
+The area includes portions of Kearny, Jersey City, Secaucus, North Arlington, Lyndhurst, Rutherford, East Rutherford, Carlstadt, Wood-Ridge, North Bergen, Moonachie, Teterboro, Ridgefield, Ridgefield Park, South Hackensack, Teaneck, and Little Ferry.

 History

-The area was forested with Atlantic white cedar before the early Dutch settlers cleared the cedar forests and used dikes to drain the land.
+The area was forested with Atlantic white cedars before the early Dutch settlers (17th century) cleared the forests and used dikes to drain the land.
 The Dutch farmers used the drained tidal lands to create "meadows" of salt hay; hence, the area was referred to by locals as the Meadows.
 In more recent times, the Meadowlands became known for being the site of large landfills and decades of environmental abuse.

-Human impact
+Human effect

 Before European settlement, the area consisted of several diverse ecosystems based on freshwater, brackish water, and saltwater environments.
 Large areas were covered by forests.
+The area was once inhabited with eastern cougars, eastern elk, eastern wolves, American martens, fishers, & American black bears before being extirpated in the area due to hunting.
 Considered by residents of the area through the centuries as wastelands, the Meadowlands were systematically subject to various kinds of human intervention.
 The four major categories are: